porcinus/Arma-3/mpmissions/README.md

 ## NNS-Sandbox.Malden
 Well, as its name suggest, it is a "sandbox".
 Integrate most personal functions/scripts.
-Can be useful to understand how specific functions like 'spawnVehicleOnRoad_Adv' work.
+Can be useful to understand how functions/script works with examples already on map/script.

 [![prev](NNS-Sandbox.Malden%20preview/preview/map01.jpg)](NNS-Sandbox.Malden%20preview/map01.jpg)
 [![prev](NNS-Sandbox.Malden%20preview/preview/eden-main01.jpg)](NNS-Sandbox.Malden%20preview/eden-main01.jpg)